 Many other extreme sports require a significant investment to safely participate.
 For instance, scuba diving is an activity that has many upfront costs.
 You must first take classes to learn how to safely scuba dive.
 Then there is the cost of the equipment.
 Many new divers simply rent equipment each time they dive to reduce their initial investment.

-“We all have those things we talk about doing ‘one day,’” said CCM’s content marketer Rebecca Barrack.
-“Well, by the time I reached my 30s, life had thrown me enough curve balls that I decided it was time to start DOING those things that were on my ‘one day’ list.
+“We all have those things we talk about doing ‘one day,’” said CCM staffer Rebecca B. “Well, by the time I reached my 30s, life had thrown me enough curve balls that I decided it was time to start DOING those things that were on my ‘one day’ list.
 Scuba diving was one of them, and my adventurous spirit was ready to take the leap.

 “There was an initial investment involved that I had budgeted as my birthday present to myself, including the course material and some basic equipment.
 I rented the other gear I would need until I could afford to purchase what I wanted.

 “I was hooked from the moment we strapped on our masks, fins, tank, and all, and took that first giant leap off the back of the boat into the majestic blue ocean.
 A whole new world lie beneath me and I couldn’t wait to explore it all.
 It was the most freeing feeling I had ever experienced and I was hungry for more!
 I quickly completed my advanced certification and a number of specialties, and was well on my way to dive master status.